zoercai/zoercai.github.io/_posts/2016-07-05-nz-travel-insurance-comparison.md

 ---
 layout: post
-title: "NZ Travel Insurance Comparison"
+title: "A Comparison of All NZ Travel Insurance Policies"
 description: I went through the policy wording documents of every comprehensive travel insurance offered to New Zealanders.
 Here's what I found, as well as a simple decision guide to choosing the travel insurance for you
 image:
   feature: travel.jpg